-In order to reach interdisciplinary design, we used explorative research in creating a shared language.
-Explorative research has been useful because the problem we are tackling is a wicked problem that has not been clearly defined.
+The first phase was taking an explorative method tackling the question “how can the different technological artefacts in the subsurface be synchronized offering more space and adding to a better urban quality?”
+Explorative research has been useful in studying wicked problems, problems that have not been clearly defined.
 The exploration was framed by co-creation in workshops and later a more precise elaboration of these results in the working group.
 The three main methods that build the framework are: Forecasting, backtracking and backcasting (Van de Dobbelsteen et al., 2006), Visualization and Vision making with adaptive pathways.
 As an outcome, by applying this framework, the direct relation between technology in the subsurface and the design of public space and urban main structures in urban development was made clear between the pool of participants in this project.
 In particular, the focus was placed on potential future synergies between technologies and their contribution to urban quality.
 This is the start of a working method that could include more technologies and a further elaboration of the visualization of the surface and subsurface as one united space.

 Hooimeijer FL, Kuchincow Bacchin T and Lafleur F (eds.)
-(2016) Intelligent SUBsurface Quality: Intelligent use of subsurface infrastructure for surface quality.
+(2016) Intelligent SUBsurface Quality 001: Intelligent use of subsurface infrastructure for surface quality.
 Delft: University of Technology.
 See: https://pure.tudelft.nl/portal/en/publications/intelligent-subsurface-quality(6eff83a8-d0c6-438e-aa42-0dbd03835ac9).html